flyteorg/flytekit/docs/source/design/clis.rst

 .. note ::

-   You can’t use ``pyflyte register`` if you are unaware of the run-time options yet (IAM role, service account, and so on).
+   You can't use ``pyflyte register`` if you are unaware of the run-time options yet (IAM role, service account, and so on).

 Usage
 =====